logicmonitor/lm-powershell-module/README.md

 - **Invoke-LMReportExecution**: Trigger on-demand execution of LogicMonitor reports with optional admin impersonation and custom email recipients.
 - **Get-LMReportExecutionTask**: Check the status and retrieve results of previously triggered report executions.
 - **Invoke-LMAPIRequest**: Universal API request cmdlet for advanced users to access any LogicMonitor API endpoint with custom payloads while leveraging module authentication, retry logic, and debug utilities.
+- **Import-LMLogicModuleFromFile**: Import LogicModules using the new XML and JSON import endpoints with enhanced features including field preservation and conflict handling options.
+Supports datasources, configsources, eventsources, batchjobs, logsources, oids, topologysources, functions, and diagnosticsources.

 ### Updated Cmdlets
 - **Update-LogicMonitorModule**: Hardened for non-blocking version checks; failures are logged via `Write-Verbose` and never terminate connecting cmdlets.